lokeshmadasu42/Mukhyansh/seq2seq/README.md

 ## Train and Evaluate FastText+GRU model

-Please check the following example snippet to train the FastText+GRU model.
+Please check the following example(for `kannada`) snippet to train the FastText+GRU model.

 ```bash
 python3 seq2seq.py \